chcko/chcko-r/chcko/r/cp/en.rst

     That is why the **bit** is the smallest unit of information.

-The sender chooses concepts in his head, maps them to words, maps them to phonetic combinations or sign combination and sents them over a medium (air, paper) to the receiver.
+The sender chooses concepts in his head, maps them to words, maps them to phonetic combinations or sign combination and sends them over a medium (air, paper) to the receiver.
 The receiver processes in the opposite direction.

-Phonemes, letters and digits are there to create a multitude (word, numbers) to which concepts can be mapped (coding).
+Phonemes, letters and digits are there to create a multitude (words, numbers) to which concepts can be mapped (coding).

 .. admonition:: Note

-    With numbers one can choose everything one can choose everything one can choose with words.
-One way is to put all concept into a sequence (array, row) and let the number choose the position (lookup table).
+    With numbers one can choose everything
+    one can choose with words.
+One way is to put all concept into a sequence and let the number choose the position.
     Words in our brain are used associatively, but that is possible with numbers, too.

-Basically all dynamic system work with the above elementary selection process.
+Basically all dynamic systems function with the above elementary selection processes.
 There are always sets and choices.

 Examples:

 - Biology: Variants via mutation and selection through the natural environment,